wp-plugins/microblog-poster/readme.txt

 No worries, it's rather a simple procedure.

-    1. If you want to auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/
+    1. In order to auto post updates through the Twitter API you'll need to create your own Twitter App here: https://apps.twitter.com/

     2. Once, you have created your Twitter App you have to change its Access Level